awsdocs/aws-codebuild-user-guide/doc_source/build-spec-ref.md

       }
     ```

-    Then your buildpec looks like the following:
+    Then your buildspec looks like the following:

     ```
     version: 0.2